-Cuomo sexually harassed multiple female staffers in violation of state and federal law, New York attorney general concludes
+Cuomo sexually harassed multiple female staffers in violation of state and federal law, N.Y. attorney general concludes

 The probe was launched after multiple women accused Cuomo of inappropriate personal comments or unwelcome physical contact, including allegations that he groped an aide in the governor’s mansion and made sexually suggestive comments in the workplace.

 James deflected questions from reporters about whether Cuomo should resign, saying “that decision is ultimately up to the governor of the state of New York.”
-She said her office was not making any criminal referrals, but noted that the report was publicly available.
+She said that her office was not making any criminal referrals but noted that the report was publicly available.

+In a video address Tuesday afternoon, Cuomo said he would continue serving as governor and defended himself as a champion of women and victims of sexual harassment.
+“The facts are much different than what has been portrayed,” he said.

+“That’s not who I am,” he said of the depiction in the attorney general’s report.

+“We commend the brace women who came forward and spoke truth to power,” Reps.
+Hakeem Jeffries, Thomas Suozzi and Gregory Meeks said in a statement.
+“The time has come for Governor Andrew Cuomo to do the right thing for the people of New York State and resign.”

+Sen. Kirsten Gillibrand (D-N.Y.) also reiterated her call for his resignation, telling reporters: “As I said before, these actions are inappropriate for the governor of New York state.”

-Assembly Speaker Carl Heastie (D) released a statement calling the report “disturbing” and the victim’s accounts “gut-wrenching.”
+Separately, Assembly Speaker Carl Heastie (D) released a statement calling the report “disturbing” and the victim accounts “gut-wrenching.”

 But he stopped short of saying that the findings were sufficient to move forward with impeachment proceedings against Cuomo.
-“We will now undertake an in-depth examination of the report and its corresponding exhibits with our Assembly counsels as well the legal firm we have retained to assist us,” he said.
+“We will now undertake an in-depth examination of the report and its corresponding exhibits with our Assembly counsels as well [as] the legal firm we have retained to assist us,” he said.
 “We will have more to say in the very near future.”

-Cuomo did not immediately issue a response to the report.
-The governor had denied touching women “inappropriately” but apologized if his interactions with them caused offense or pain.

-In a long interview with investigators in late July, the governor admitted to some of the claims against him, according to special deputy Anne Clark, but put a “different spin on them,” she said.
-In some instances, he denied allegations or said he did not remember details.

-Joon Kim, the former acting U.S. attorney for the Southern District of New York appointed by James with Clark to help lead the investigation, said that some women “suffered through unwanted touching and grabbing of their most intimate body parts.”
+Joon Kim, the former acting U.S. attorney for the Southern District of New York appointed by James to help lead the investigation, said that some women “suffered through unwanted touching and grabbing of their most intimate body parts.”

 “The executive chamber’s workplace culture was rife with bullying, fear and intimidation on one hand while normalizing frequent flirtations and gender-based comments by the governor on the other,” Kim added.

-Among the allegations that the investigation substantiated: That the governor grabbed the butt of an employee of another state office, made sexually suggestive comments to a young female assistant and inappropriately touched other women not employed by the state.
+Among the allegations that the investigation substantiated: that the governor grabbed the buttocks of an employee of another state office, made sexually suggestive comments to a young female assistant and inappropriately touched other women not employed by the state.

 The report found that Cuomo made numerous suggestive sexual comments that constituted “unlawful sexual harassment.”
-These included telling the female state trooper that his criteria for a girlfriend was someone who “can handle pain,” suggesting a butt tattoo to one aide and calling two executive assistants “mingle mamas” while asking one of them whether she would be willing to cheat on her partner.
+These included telling the female state trooper that his criteria for a girlfriend was someone who “can handle pain,” suggesting a buttock tattoo to one aide and calling two executive assistants “mingle mamas” while asking one of them whether she would be willing to cheat on her partner.

 The report also found that his office did not handle complaints according to state law.